ken862734801/MuseBot/README.md

 ### Setup

-Create a .env file in the root directory of the project and add your Spotify API credentials:
+Create a .env file in the root directory of the project and add your Twitch API credentials:

     token=your_twitch_auth_token